MicrosoftDocs/customer-voice/cv-docs/save-survey-progress.md

 > - The survey progress is saved only for the surveys sent through personalized links.
 More information: [Work with personalized links](distribution-settings.md#work-with-personalized-links)
 > - Paused responses aren't available in Dynamics 365 Customer Voice until they're submitted.
 They'll be available in reports only after a respondent submits the survey.
 > - Paused responses are deleted if the survey author changes the structure of the survey after the invitation is sent, for example by adding or deleting questions, or changing their order.
+> - The capability to save a survey in progress is not available for surveys that are migrated from Microsoft Forms Pro to Dynamics 365 Customer Voice.

 ## Survey author experience